code-423n4/2024-06-thorchain/README.md

 ✅ SCOUTS: Add a screenshot of your terminal showing the test coverage

 ## Miscellaneous
-Employees of [SPONSOR NAME] and employees' family members are ineligible to participate in this audit.
+Employees of Thorchain and employees' family members are ineligible to participate in this audit.